 Officers of Customs and Border Protection (CBP) are on the front lines of deciding whether returning green card holders are actually living in some other country.
-The officer will, upon your return from foreign travel, ask when you left the United States, what you were doing while you were away, and where you make your home.
+The officer will, upon your return from foreign travel, ask when you left the U.S., what you were doing while you were away, and where you make your home.

-Long trips away are, however, seen as a big clue that you might have abandoned your U.S. residence.
+Long trips away are seen as a big clue that you might have abandoned your U.S. residence.
 Making many trips outside the U.S. creates a risk of being found to have abandoned your residency if, over the course of several years, you spend more time outside the U.S. than within it.
 Trips outside the U.S. for more than six months are treated more seriously than shorter trips, but even shorter trips can raise questions if you make so many that it looks like you are merely visiting the U.S. instead of living here.

 If the border officer wonders whether you abandoned your permanent resident status, in addition to your length of time outside the U.S., the officer may look into whether you:

-If you are returning after a trip of several months, you can make your entry to the United States easier by bringing copies of documents that show that your home base is still in the United States.
+If you are returning after a trip of several months, you can make your entry to the U.S. easier by bringing copies of documents that show that your home base is still in the United States.
 These documents could include your U.S. tax returns, home lease, evidence of employment, or other relevant documents.

 In a border official tells you that you have abandoned your permanent residence, the official will probably let you back into the U.S., but place you into removal (deportation) proceedings.
 The officer's decision is not final; you will have the right to present your case in immigration court.
 Only an immigration judge has the authority to make a final decision about whether you abandoned your status.
 You can also appeal the judge's decision.
 For help if you are placed into removal proceedings, contact an attorney.